Car Buying Strategies

 The 200-watt audio system places seven speakers around the cabin.
 Drivers can make use of a 1.5-amp USB port or 2.5-amp USB charging port.
 If you want more, there's an 8-speaker 540-watt system on the RTL-E. This model also has navigation with Honda HD Digital Traffic.
 Other aspects include HD radio and SiriusXM Radio.

-Reasons Not to Buy a 2020 Honda Ridgeline – The Cons
+Reasons You May Not Like the 2020 Honda Ridgeline – The Cons

 1. Four-wheel Drive Not Included